YOOY/hangmangame/README.md

    the regex is formed according to the result from guess response and the chars have been used.
 ```
       for example:
-         the response is '\*A\*\*A\*', and the used chars are 'A, B, R, Y'
+         the response is '*A**A*', and the used chars are 'A, B, R, Y'
          then the regex will looks like : '[^abry]A[^abry][^abry]A[^abry]'
 ```

    after getting the possible words from dictionary, it then split each words into chars and count which char appears most
-   if the char with most occurrence is used before, then get the second occurrence char
+   if the char with most occurrence is used before, then get the second most occurrence char

 5. words